Women's International Terrorist Conspiracy from Hell

 The first W.I.T.C.H. group was established in New York City in October 1968.
-Its founders were socialist feminists, or "politicos", who had formerly been members of the New York Radical Women group.
+Its founders were socialist feminists who had formerly been members of the New York Radical Women group.
 They opposed the idea advocated by radical feminists that feminist women should campaign against "patriarchy" alone.
 Instead W.I.T.C.H. advocated for feminists to ally with a range of left-wing causes, to bring about wider social change in the United States.

-Various scholars have suggested that in embracing the iconography of the witch, W.I.T.C.H. represented forerunners of various forms of feminist-oriented modern Paganism such as Dianic Wicca.
+Various scholars have suggested that in embracing the iconography of the witch, and with the witch trials in the early modern period, W.I.T.C.H. represented forerunners of various forms of feminist-oriented modern Paganism such as Dianic Wicca.